(March 22, 2016, at 8:00 a.m. MDT)

 The machine didn't work, so an airport attendant directed the four missionaries to the back of the line at the checkout desk.
 Elder Wells pulled out his iPad to check on the tickets and was looking at it when the first blast went off.

-"It was really loud.
-It was really loud," he told CNN, shaking his head with a far-off look.
+he told CNN, shaking his head with a far-off look.
 "I was looking down and all of a sudden a huge blast came from my right.
 I believe my body was actually lifted off the ground for a moment.
 My iPad that was in my hands, I don’t know what happened, it just disappeared.
 I think it actually might have hit me in the head when it got blasted out of my hands.
 My watch on my left hand just disappeared.
 My left shoe just was blown off.
 A large part of the right side of my body got really hot and then really cold, and I was covered in a lot of fluids, a lot of blood.
 A lot of that blood wasn’t mine."

-Elder Wells told Matt Lauer of NBC's Today Show that after the first blast he saw fire in front of his face and on the ground and that those flames caused his burns.
+told Matt Lauer of NBC's Today Show that after the first blast he saw fire in front of his face and on the ground and that those flames caused his burns.
 He suffered second-degree burns to his head and arms and shrapnel wounds to his legs.
 Doctors performed surgery to repair a ruptured Achilles' tendon.

 "My body was lifted off the ground during the first blast — very loud," he said.
 "And I started running toward the exit.
 A lot of people started to run toward the exit.
 I’d taken a couple steps, about three seconds later the second blast went off."